 The needs of the local community have exceeded the resources available to local/regional authorities and there has been an official request from the City of Wilmington for state and federal assistance.
-The concern about exposure to hazardous materials in the post-hurricane environment has led NIEHS to consider implementation of the RAPIDD protocol.
+The concern about exposure to hazardous materials in the post-hurricane environment has led NIEHS to consider implementation of the RAPIDD protocol, involving both intramural and extramural investigators functioning as a part of the NIEHS Disaster Research Response Project.
 A large cadre of local disaster workers who have received Hazardous Waste Worker Training under the NIEHS Worker Training Program (WTP) are preparing to deploy to the region.
 NIEHS has identified this disaster worker group as a cohort of interest to determine the health impact of the hurricane on responders.
-Since the RAPIDD protocol has already received IRB pre-approval to study a disaster responder cohort, the implementation of the study can be expedited to permit the collection of baseline data from the WTP trained disaster worker group prior to exposure to possible hazardous materials in the post-hurricane environment.
-The RAPIDD study team submits the Protocol Amendment Checklist (Appendix B) and requests an expedited review of the RAPIDD protocol.
+Since the NIEHS RAPIDD protocol has already received IRB pre-approval to study a disaster responder cohort, the implementation of the study can be expedited to permit the collection of baseline data from the WTP trained disaster worker group prior to exposure to possible hazardous materials in the post-hurricane environment.
+The RAPIDD study team submits the Protocol Sub-Study Checklist (Appendix B) and requests an expedited review of the RAPIDD protocol.
 Since the NIEHS IRB has already preapproved the body of the RAPIDD protocol, the IRB can solely review the new material which should reduce the time needed for an approved protocol to be initiated in the field.
 Once approval is attained, a pre-designated and trained corps of "research responders" is activated by NIEHS to implement the RAPIDD Study and is deployed to the pre-deployment staging area in Wilmington.
-A sample completed Appendix B checklist for this disaster scenario is provided below.
+A sample NIEHS-completed Appendix B checklist for this disaster scenario is provided below.
+Virtually the same process will be followed for the UTMB Disaster Research Response efforts to enable investigators to rapidly respond to the emergency.

-Sample Completed Protocol Amendment Checklist
+Sample Completed Protocol Sub-Study Checklist